CharlesMing02/TakeMeBack/README.md

 - Mood log with analytics
 - More user settings (song volume, change username/password)
 - Refactor how local storage is handled (currently in redux reducer)
-- Soundcloud api doesn't seem to support many songs on mobile
+- Soundcloud api doesn't seem to support some songs on mobile